anaseto/boohu/README.md

-This is Break Out Of Hareka's Underground (short BOOHU), a roguelike game which takes inspiration mainly from DCSS and its tavern, and some ideas from Brogue, but aiming for very short games, almost no character building, and simplified inventory management.
+This is Break Out Of Hareka's Underground (Boohu), a roguelike game which takes inspiration mainly from DCSS and its tavern, and some ideas from Brogue, but aiming for very short games, almost no character building, and simplified inventory management.

 You somehow ended up in Hareka's Underground, and in order to leave, you have